smfo/whatILearntToday/Mobile/Flutter/Firebase/firestore.md

 ### Snapshot

-Setting up a snapshot stream
+Setting up a snapshot stream.
+This listens to the changes in the database and updates whenever anything is changed.

 ```dart
   final CollectionReference booksCollection = FirebaseFirestore.instance.collection('books');